Arthur Mattuck

-Arthur Paul Mattuck (June 11, 1930 – October 8, 2021) was an emeritus professor of mathematics at the Massachusetts Institute of Technology.
-He may be best known for his 1998 book, Introduction to Analysis (ISBN 013-0-81-1327) and his differential equations video lectures featured on MIT's OpenCourseWare.
+Arthur Paul Mattuck (June 11, 1930 – October 8, 2021) was a professor of mathematics at the Massachusetts Institute of Technology.
+He is known for his 1998 book, Introduction to Analysis (ISBN 013-0-81-1327) and his differential equations video lectures featured on MIT's OpenCourseWare.

 Mattuck was a student of Emil Artin at Princeton University, where he completed his PhD in 1954.

 Recognition

 In 2012 he became a fellow of the American Mathematical Society.

 Personal life

 From 1959 to 1977 Mattuck was married to chemist Joan Berkowitz.
 Mattuck is quoted extensively in Sylvia Nasar's biography of John Nash, A Beautiful Mind.

 He was the brother of the physicist Richard Mattuck.

 He died on October 8, 2021, at age of 91.
-He was survived by his daughter Rosemary and her partner Jeffrey Broadman, and three nephews (Allan, Robin, and Martin).
+He was survived by his daughter Rosemary and her partner Jeffrey Broadman, and three nephews, Allan, Robin, and Martin.